zachbogart/bookdown-template/README.md

 3. **Check the render**: Once finished adding content, run `bookdown::render_book("index.Rmd", "all")` to render a draft of the book.
 This will appear in the newly-created `_book` folder.
 You can check its appearance in your browser by opening one of the html files (Something like Chrome > File > Open File... > Open ~/_book/index.html).
 4. **Update .travis.yml file**: Make sure that you update the **.travis.yml** file to be your email and username.
 Use the email related to your GitHub account; the username shouldn't matter.
 5. **Push to GitHub**: Push your work to a new repo on GitHub (There's a great [Stack Overflow thread](https://stackoverflow.com/questions/18200248/cloning-a-repo-from-someone-elses-github-and-pushing-it-to-a-repo-on-my-github) on how to do this).
+6. **Add gh-pages branch**: On GitHub, click on the branch dropdown (to the left of the "New pull request" button) and create a new branch called "gh-pages".
+This is the branch where your book will be published.

 ## Hookup Pages/Travis
 1. **Confirm GitHub Pages Setup**: On your newly added GitHub repo, **go to Settings > Options > GitHub Pages**.
 Confirm that your site is being published using the gh-pages branch (you should see a green banner saying everything is up and running).